sarabanderby/lemonade-stand-assistant/README.md

 ### Minimum hardware requirements

-This demo is designed to run an LLM and guardrail models using GPU acceleration.
-The following hardware resources are required:
+This demo can be configured to run with different hardware setups depending on your available resources.
+The detectors can run on either GPU or CPU, and can be selectively enabled or disabled.

+#### Default Configuration (All Detectors with GPU)

 **Llama 3.2 3B Instruct (Main LLM):**
 - CPU: 1 vCPU (request) / 4 vCPU (limit)